fernandochimi/medical-appointment/README.md

 2. Run `make execute` to build and run the application
 3. Go! :rocket:

+PS: The file `api.env` is for environment values from the application.
+The default values corresponds to host/port of application and the database pre defined values.

 ## Test API
 You can test the API by [Swagger Documentation](http://localhost:8000/medical-api-docs).
 This link will works when you run application.